Decompress & Destress with CBD Bath Bombs

 You can also try combining CBD oil bath bombs with other CBD products to deal with specific issues.
 If you’re having trouble sleeping – a common side effect of stress – CBD PM combines CBD with melatonin and other relaxing herbs to help you get a rejuvenating sleep.
 It recently won the Product of the Year Award in the newly created CBD Sleep Aid category.

 We put the two of them together in our Ultimate Relaxation CBD Bundle, with a CBD PM tincture and lavender-scented Relax CBD Bath Bomb, for a discount price.

 If you’re looking for an even more complete package, our Relax, Regroup, Recharge Bundle bundle includes both eucalyptus and lavender bath bombs, a CBD PM tincture, and our straight-up unflavored, unadorned CBD oil tincture for daily wellness.

 Bath bombs can also help with minor aches and pains, but if you’ve got a tough-problem spot, then CBD Freeze could do the trick.
 It’s got a blend of CBD with menthol and arnica in a topical gel that provides instant cooling pain relief.
 Freeze also won Product of the Year this year in the CBD Topicals category.

 To put them together, we created a Self-Care CBD Bundle, comprising Freeze, a tincture, and a eucalyptus-infused bath bomb.

-Or if you want to put Freeze and PM together, we’ve put them both in our award-winning CBD Product of the Year bundle.
+Or if you want to put Freeze and PM together, we’ve put them both in our award-winning expert kit cbd bundle.
 Sadly, you’ll have to buy bath bombs separately, though.